Article

 Repellent Spray — Keep your dog away from objects they may be intrigued to bite or chew in the first place!
 Designed to be used in conjunction with training, Four Paws Keep Off!® Repellent Spray can be applied to furniture, rugs, flower beds, shrubbery, and other forbidden areas.

 Practice makes perfect!
-Continue reinforcing good behavior and providing healthy chewing options to get a puppy to stop biting inappropriate objects.
+Now that you’ve learned how to stop a puppy from nipping and biting so much, continue reinforcing good behavior and providing healthy chewing options.
 Eventually, playtime will be nothing more than that: play!

 FOLLOW US!